EBBozkurt/Lifts/README.md

 # Lifts

-> Track lifts, push commits, merge gains - The vibecoder's workout tracker
+> Track lifts, push commits, merge gains..
+(Examples are dummy, adjust them before use.)

 **[How to Use](#how-to-use)**